-- Regular parent evenings are organised and opportunities afforded for parents/ carers to share their insight into their child's needs and interests - Staff will be available for further consultations at a mutually agreed time as the need arises - Parents / carers are advised of their child's achievements and areas of concern as soon as possible and they are encouraged to help in solving any problems - There is regular communication through the pupil's school diary, reading record, weekly bulletins and updates and the school's newsletters and website - The PTA acts as a positive link between staff and parents/carers and contributes to school newsletters and website.
+- Regular parent evenings are organised and opportunities afforded for parents/ carers to share their insight into their child's needs and interests - Staff will be available for further consultations at a mutually agreed time as the need arises - The Head Teacher or Deputy Head are available on the gate before and after school.
+Please be aware that it may be necessary to make an appointment to discuss any concerns at length. - Parents / carers are advised of their child's achievements and areas of concern as soon as possible and they are encouraged to help in solving any problems - There is regular communication through the pupil's school diary, reading record, weekly bulletins and updates and the school's newsletters and website - The PTA acts as a positive link between staff and parents/carers and contributes to school newsletters and website.